Transforming sexual and mental health conversations, one session at a time.

 Are my sessions confidential?

-As your therapist, everything you say to me is confidential and kept within our space.
-The two exceptions to this rule are if you are a danger to yourself or a danger to others.
-As a licensed clinical social worker, I am also a mandated reporter and am required by law to report suspected abuse or neglect of a child.
+Everything you say during therapy is confidential and kept within our space.
+There are three exceptions to this rule: if you are a danger to yourself, a danger to others, and if I suspect abuse or neglect of a child.

 How much do you charge per session?

-I charge $180 for an individual 45-minute therapy session and $230 for an hour with couples.
-I have some sliding scale availability in my schedule for individuals and couples who cannot afford this fee.
+I charge $250 for an individual 45-minute therapy session and $300 for an hour with couples.

 Do you take insurance?